codetohope/fatec-sjc/README.md

-# Code to Hope in partnership with Fatec São José dos Campos
+# Code to Hope in partnership with Fatec - SJC